Nofollow link and rel=nofollow explained

 The nofollow link attribute can still be used in all these cases, but according to its guidelines, Google prefers the two new types instead because they convey more context.

 As for the nofollow link attribute, Google now suggests you use it for links which are neither sponsored nor user-generated but which still need a signal that you don’t want to be associated with the linked website, or that you don’t want Googlebot to crawl the linked pages.

-When Google’s 2019 Webspam report (opens in a new tab) came out, the SEO community was surprised to read the following:
+When Google's (opens in a new tab) came out, the SEO community was surprised to read the following:

 We introduced two new link attributes, rel="sponsored" and rel="ugc", that provide webmasters with additional ways to identify to Google Search the nature of particular links.
 Along with rel="nofollow", we began treating these as hints for us to incorporate for ranking purposes.

 So apparently, all three link attribute values are now being used for ranking purposes.
-Kudos to AJ Kohn for discovering this (opens in a new tab).
-Pro-tip: follow AJ on Twitter, you’ll learn something — we promise :)
+Kudos to AJ Kohn for (opens in a new tab).
+Pro-tip: follow AJ on Twitter, you'll learn something — we promise :)

 The main takeaway here is that Google can choose to use these link attributes for ranking purposes if it wishes to, specifically when it comes to evaluating the link containing the attribute, although they are not explicitly telling us whether they will or how.
 That said, Google has confirmed that the presence of these link attributes on the page will not be used as a ranking factor to evaluate the webpage or the website using the attributes.
 Therefore, their use is entirely optional and won't serve to benefit your SEO strategy - at least for now.

 There’s plenty of misconceptions about how attribute values should be used on internal and outbound links, and it’s easy to get perplexed by the effect of an attribute particularly now that they’re recognised as “hints”.